MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 However, hosting web content can also introduce vulnerabilities.
 To avoid vulnerabilities that can arise from hosting web content, make sure to design your WebView2 application to closely monitor interactions between the web content and the host application.

-Follow security best practices in [Develop secure WebView2 apps](../concepts/security.md).
+Follow the guidance in [Develop secure WebView2 apps](../concepts/security.md).